finos/tracdap/tracdap-runtime/python/README.md

 * PySpark 3.0 up to 3.5 (optional)

 3rd party libraries may impose additional constraints on supported versions of Python, Pandas or PySpark.
+As of January 2024, the Python libraries for GCP and Azure do not yet support Python 3.12.

 ## Installing the runtime